nshiffer/rootworksample/README.md

 ## File Structure

-main: This file contains code that opens the file, parses, cleans and prints out the given data.
+main.py: This file contains code that opens the file and prints out the given data.

+input_parsing.py: This file parses and cleans the input and handles any errors

-create_driver: this file contains code that creates and updates drivers in the system.
+create_update_driver.py: this file contains code that creates and updates drivers in the system.

 test_cases: folder that stores test cases for the program.
 Edge cases test cases are denoted with the prefix "edge_case".